znhskzj/grid-trading-plan-calculator/README.md

 9. Automatic Updates:
    - The application will periodically check for updates.
    - If an update is available, you will be prompted to download and install it.

+10. Trading Instruction Parsing:
+   - Enter a trading instruction in the designated field to generate a plan based on the instruction.
+   - The application will parse the instruction and generate a plan accordingly.

 ### Example Usage